Combinatorial Contracts: Introduction

-In order to bound the number of critical points, our main insight is that for a gross-substitutes function $f$ there can be only $O(n^2)$ maximizers $\set$ of $f(\set) - \frac{1}{\alpha} \sum_{a \in \set} c(a)$ for different values of $\alpha$.
+In order to bound the number of critical points, our main insight is that for a gross-substitutes function $f$ there can be only $O(n^2)$ maximizers $\set$ of $f(\set) \cdot r(1) - \frac{1}{\alpha} \sum_{a \in \set} c(a)$ for different values of $\alpha$.
 In the language of combinatorial auctions, this means that the number of changes in the demand correspondence when prices (of all items simultaneously) are being scaled linearly is bounded by $O(n^2)$.
 We prove this by uncovering a new property of gross substitutes functions, according to which, generically, as we increase $\alpha$ (decrease prices), whenever the demand set changes, either a single item enters the demand set or an expensive item replaces a cheaper one in a one-to-one fashion.
 This then implies the claimed bound through a potential function argument.
+We also show that the upper bound of $O(n^2)$ on the number of critical points for gross-substitute functions $f$ is tight.

 For cases beyond gross substitutes success probability functions $f$, we show a hardness result, which applies even for budget additive functions.